WorldMaker/jocobookclub/src/site/ballot/lady-from-black-lagoon.md

 > Monster from the Black Lagoon, Part memoir of Mallory O'Meara's quest to find
 > information about Milicent Patrick who was effectively erased from history

-Content warnings include Graphic: Sexism, Misogyny, Suicide Moderate: Domestic abuse, Child abuse, Sexual harassment Minor: Infertility, Infidelity, Death of a Parent,
+Content warnings include Graphic: Sexism, Misogyny, Suicide

+Moderate: Domestic abuse, Child abuse, Sexual harassment

+Minor: Infertility, Infidelity, Death of a Parent